ldsec/drynx/README.md

 - Add `$GOPATH/bin` to `$PATH`
 - Git clone this repository to $GOPATH/src `git clone https://github.com/lca1/drynx.git` or...
 - go get repository: `go get github.com/lca1/drynx`
-- when building use the "-tags vartime" argument to use the pairing enabling curve
+- **When building use the "-tags vartime" argument to enable the use of the bn256 pairing curve**

 ## Version

-The version in the `master`-branch is stable for simulation purposes and has no incompatible changes.
+The version in the `master`-branch is stable for simulation and test purposes and has no incompatible changes.

 ## License